How to enable Virtualbox nested VTX/Amd-V

 Now the second step is to run a command to make the nested virtualization accessible.

-VBoxManage modifyvm VM-name --nested-hw-virt on
+.\VBoxManage modifyvm "VM-name" --nested-hw-virt on

-Note: Replace the VM-name with the VM or Guest operating system name for which you want to enable the nested VTX/AMD-V.
+Note: Replace the “VM-name” with the VM or Guest operating system name for which you want to enable the nested VTX/AMD-V. Also in Linux you don’t need to use “.\” before the command.

-VBoxManage modifyvm proxmox --nested-hw-virt on
+.\VBoxManage modifyvm "proxmox" --nested-hw-virt on

 Step 3: Enable nested VTX/Amd-V option

 Now, open the VirtualBox software installed on your host operating system and select the VM for which you have enabled it.
-For example, we want to this nested virtualization for Proxmox bare-metal platform and activated for the same, thus we select it.
+For example, we want this nested virtualization for the Proxmox bare-metal platform and activated for the same, thus we select it.
 You can select the guest VM used in the above command.

 After selecting the VM, click on the Settings option given in the VBox menu.